15 Nov 2023

 Paperbark flycatcher, Camballin, West Kimberley region, WA.

-Paperbark flycatcher, Camballin, West Kimberley region, WA. © Nick Weigner / WWF Australia
+Paperbark flycatcher, Camballin, West Kimberley region, WA. © Nick Weigner / WWF-Australia

 This exchange is a positive step towards building stronger relationships and more effective conservation efforts led by Indigenous ranger teams.